nuriel77/iri-playbook/docs/appendix.rst

 Restart IRI On Latest Subtangle Milestone Stuck
 ===============================================

-A feature is added to alertmanager through which it is possible to trigger a IRI restart when the Latest Subtangle Milestone Stuck is stuck.
+A trigger to restart IRI restart when the Latest Subtangle Milestone Stuck is stuck has been added to alertmanager.

+If you don't have alert manager or had it installed before this feature was introduced, see :ref:`upgradeToFeature`.

 .. warning::